 You can experience this ceremony first hand!
 The tour leaves from Sugar Hill Manor on the 23rd of February every year.
 If you would like to experience this unique part of the Zulu culture, please contact firstname.lastname@example.org or enquire here.

-Read more on Khekhekhe here.
+Read more about Khekhekhe here.

 Cost: R735pp (10am-4:30pm includes a light lunch)